DeutschNederlands

 View the collection of Paulo Vik Falcon

-type Munich Child stein materialporcelain
+Type: Munich Child stein

-producer Merkelbach & Wick
+Producer: Merkelbach & Wick

-height 26.0 cm (appx.
+Height (excl. lid): 26.0 cm (appx.
 10.1 inches.)

-2 possibly similar items in our database
+3 possibly similar items in our database

-We see 2 more items in our database with the same mold number and the same producer:
+We see 3 more items in our database with the same mold number and the same producer:

-to the homepage
+To the homepage

 Show items by producer Merkelbach & Wick

-Comments
+Comments (0)

-There are no comments yet.
 Log in to add a comment.

 wachten..

-© 2011-2025 mysteincollection.com | website: Paul van Eck
+website: Paul van Eck